yuichi-takeuchi/APDetector/README.md

 # APDetector
 Matlab GUI for automatic action potential detection of intracellular recordings.
+Action potentials go above a defined threshold are automatically detected and their timestamps, peak voltage, amplitude, half width etc. are stored into a structure named APStruct in the workspace.
+The results can be converted into a table and exported as a comma-separated value file.

 ## Getting Started